 |Average Home Price (in thousands)||Median Home Price (in thousands)|

 The above statistics are for detached single family homes and were compiled from data collected by the Multiple Listing Service (Midwest Real Estate Data LLC), and may not include all home sales.

-Prices: 2017 played out similar to 2016 and 2015.
-Prices remained unchanged overall.
+Prices: Prices in 2018 were up a little.
+However, the highest prices were obtained in the spring market and there was some decrease in the fall.
 It was a balanced market that did not overly favor Sellers or Buyers.
 The early part of the year was more favorable to Sellers, but as the year went on Buyers gained more leverage and were able to negotiate more aggressively.
 As a result of this increased leverage, prices dipped a little in the later part of the year.
-The year as a whole was flat for prices.